Obama meets with privacy, civil liberties panel

 The privacy board was created in 2004 but has operated fitfully ever since, given congressional infighting and at times, censorship by government lawyers.
 The board was dormant during Obama’s first term and only became fully functional in May, before the NSA programs became public.

-Follow Julie Pace on Twitter at http://twitter.com/jpaceDC and Josh Lederman at http://twitter.com/joshledermanAP
+Follow Julie Pace at on Twitter at http://twitter.com/jpaceDC and Josh Lederman at http://twitter.com/joshledermanAP